FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 To choose an annual subscription, click View Options.
 Choose the instance type and number of subscriptions, then click Add.

-Important:By default, the Number of subscriptions is set to 1.
-Don't change the default number if you need to purchase one subscription for the selected SKU.
+Important:To purchase one subscription for the selected SKU, make sure Number of subscriptions is set to 1.
 For example, if the selected SKU is for 10 users, and the number of subscriptions is 1, you purchase one subscription for 10 connections.
-If you add additional subscriptions, you must use the same instance type; otherwise, the subscription term will be hourly.
+If you add subscriptions, you must use the same instance type; otherwise, the subscription term will be hourly.

 Review the subscription information, then click Purchase.
 (You might have to scroll up to see the Purchase button.)